 Skip to main content

-Digital Heroes Project
+Digital Heroes

 Connecting volunteers aged 18-30 with our members across the UK to provide digital support.

-Heritage Trust Network recruits, trains, and matches volunteer Digital Heroes with our members.
+Heritage Network recruits, trains, and matches volunteer Digital Heroes with our members.
 Training materials have been developed in partnership with The Audience Agency.

-• Revamping websites to help fundraising efforts,
+• Revamping websites to help fundraising efforts

 • Creating digital fundraising strategies

-• Advised on social media strategy
+• Advising on social media strategy

-• Prepare activities to engage young people
+• Preparing activities to engage young people

-• Updated organisations digital plan
+• Updating an organisation’s digital plan

-• Set up databases to increase efficiency
+• Setting up databases to increase efficiency

 In 2021, the Network surveyed members and found: